 temporary barcodes on containers that can be discarded.

-Can perform tracking with easy-to-use pre-printed rolls of
+Can perform work-in-process data collection with easy-to-use pre-printed rolls of

 license-plate tracking barcodes without needing the use barcode label

 printers.
-But enables use of barcode printers, when needed, for special
+But enable use of barcode printers, when needed, for special

 labels with human readable information.